masagrator/UnrealOodleWrapper/README.md

 # UnrealOodleWrapper
 Visual Studio project for linking Unreal Engine Oodle plugin with code

+Release nor library are included since Oodle is a licensed property of Epic Games Inc. that cannot be shared publicly.

 Download Unreal Engine 4.27+ from Epic Launcher (not tested with 5), copy "include" and "lib" folders from Oodle plugin's sdk to root folder of project.